 This is an updated post because I was shopping at Costco and there was a roadshow with a great young man telling people how to use a Volcano Stove.
 I mentioned that I love their product and I would love to try the new grill they have designed.

 We talked about the book that I had published and that I recommended their stove.
-Prepare Your Family for Survival: How to Be Ready for Any Emergency or Disaster Situation I sent the owners of the company a book and they sent me the griddle outlined below.
+Prepare Your Family for Survival I sent the owners of the company a book and they sent me the griddle outlined below.

 This stove even has a tent to bake bread, muffins, cornbread, etc. I invited a few neighbors over to roast hot dogs tonight so you can see this Volcano Stove II in action.
 It’s also safe enough to use on top of your picnic table and folds down to about 5 inches tall when completely closed after using it.

-The stove is easy to open and close after it cools down, then store it on a shelf in the garage.
-My purchase came with a bag to store the propane hoses, connections, and the grills tucked inside.
+The stove is easy to open and close after it cools down, then store on a shelf in the garage or shed.
+My purchase came with a bag to store the propane hoses, connections, and grills tucked inside.

 How To Use A Volcano Stove: